 Perhaps it is this format, if mastered, that presents the greatest vision for advertisers, with ads possibly more readily accepted in such an immersive environment where users are less inclined to exit (just like watching TV for real).

 10. The written word might be set to improve

 A note of restrained optimism for fans of the written word.
 Cisco predicts that by 2017, 69% of all consumer internet traffic will be video.

 As video traffic increases and publishers focus more on video, copy will surely have to be increasingly good to get the same level of interaction from users.

 Looking for training?
-See our Video Marketing Strategy training course.
+See our Digital marketing training course.